-Candy corn, chocolate bars, caramel apples, and so many other sugary treats are front-and-center at Halloween, even before the trick-or-treating begins!
-If you want to get into the holiday spirit in a healthier way, here are some easy-to-make Halloween snacks we found that kids (and grown-up kids) will love.
+Candy corn, chocolate bars, caramel apples, and so many other sugary treats are front-and-center at Halloween — even before the trick-or-treating begins.
+If you want to get into the holiday spirit in a more nutritious way, here are some easy-to-make, healthy Halloween treats that kids (and grown-up kids) will love.

 Jack-o’-Lantern Fruit Cups

 Add color and fun to your healthy Halloween snacks with these smiling jack-o’-lantern faces carved into navel oranges.
 Slice off the tops of the oranges, scoop out the pulp, use a paring knife to cut out jack-o’-lantern faces, and fill with grapes and/or mixed berries.

 Eek!
 What is lurking in your hummus?
 A slithering snake made from black olives!
 Cute Food for Kids carved beady eyes from string cheese and added a carrot tongue.
 Even those who hate serpents will love this little guy.

 Candy Corn Popsicles